Lumisumu/carrot-comic-downloader/README.md

 # Planned improvements

-- Choosing target file format.
+- Choosing target file format for the images.
-- Change Pikmin comic naming format to "Pikmin4 comic 1 panel 1".

 # Updating newest comic numbers

-If new comics have been released for supported comics, update the number in `generate_image_list()` function in main.py.
+If new comics have been released for supported comics, update the number in the main function in main.py.